 Parental influences have a powerful effect upon young people’s attitudes, achievements and life outcomes.

 Their role is to assist in tackling underachievement by working in partnership with families, parents, carers and pupils in a school context to enable pupils, particularly the most disadvantaged, to have full access to educational opportunities and overcome barriers to learning and participation.
-They work directly with parents in a non-judgemental way empowering them and their families to get the most out of the educational opportunities available.
+They work directly with parents in a non-judgmental way empowering them and their families to get the most out of the educational opportunities available.

-They encourage good relations and effective dialogue between parents and teachers about the young person’s progress and ensure parents feel confident to engage with their young person’s learning by facilitating and arranging Adult Learning courses at parents and carers request.
+Such agencies and professionals encourage good relations and effective dialogue between parents and teachers about the young person’s progress and ensure parents feel confident to engage with their young person’s learning by facilitating and arranging Adult Learning courses at parents and carers request.

 Along with this, they support parents of children with early signs of social, emotional, health or behavioural issues and work with them, school staff and other support agencies to prevent problems worsening or interfering with the children’s ability to engage in school and learning.

-Parent & Carer Forum
+Our Parent & Carer Forum

 Parents are very pleased with the progress their children make.
 They comment on the excellent progress their children have made in their academic work and personal skills…